- Taxes affect how much of your hard-earned money you get to keep.

-Retirement plans typically include either pre-tax or after-tax investments, or both.
+Retirement plans typically include either pre-tax or after-tax accounts, or both.
 Pre-tax contributions help increase savings in your pre-retirement years while after-tax contributions may help reduce your tax burden during retirement.
 You may also save for retirement outside of a retirement plan, such as in an investment account.
 Generally, your retirement income should come from both retirement plans and after-tax investment accounts.

 - The account value may grow faster than a comparable taxable investment since the earnings in the account can grow tax-deferred.

 A Roth IRA which takes after-tax contributions, can create a source of tax-free income in the future if certain qualifications are met.
-Contributions are not tax-deductible in your saving years, but tax-free withdrawals can help reduce your total taxable income when you reach retirement.
+Contributions are not tax-deductible in your saving years, but tax-free withdrawals can help reduce your total taxable income when you reach retirement[a].